Contents:

 Blood

-- The major potential hazards from blood are Hepatitis B, Hepatitis C, and HIV
+- The major potential hazards from blood are Hepatitis B, Hepatitis C, and HIV.

-See also Blood borne viruses (BBV)
+See also Blood Borne Viruses (BBV).

 Precautions for taking blood

-Before taking a patients blood, put gloves on, try to stay as relaxed as possible, and advise the patient to stay still and lie down (if appropriate).
+- Try to stay as relaxed as possible, and advise the patient to stay still and lie down (if appropriate).
 Take your time and do not rush through the procedure.

-- Withdraw the needle from the vein whilst covering the site of the needle puncture with a cotton wool ball
+- Withdraw the needle from the vein whilst covering the site of the needle puncture with a cotton wool ball.

-- Do not re-sheath the needle as this can cause Needlestick injuries
+- Do not re-sheath the needle as this can cause Needlestick Injuries.

-- Once the blood sample has been taken, immediately place the needle and vacutainer holder into the sharps bin
+- Once the blood sample has been taken, immediately place the needle and vacutainer holder into the sharps bin.

-- To avoid spills, take care when removing the vacutainer from the inducer
+- To avoid spills, take care when removing the vacutainer from the inducer.

-- If required, the vacutainer can be mixed with preservative by gently rolling or tipping the bottle but do NOT shake it
+- If required, the vacutainer can be mixed with preservative by gently rolling or tipping the bottle but do not shake it.

 - Individual blood samples should be placed into a sealed, plastic pathology sample bag and stored in a cool, safe place.
 Any forms accompanying the sample should be separately attached.